ArnabUshna24/CV-optimization/README.md

     <td align="center"> LinkedIn </td>
     <td align="center"> Dec 2024 </td>
     <td align="center"> Rejected </td>
     <td align="left"> I did not hear from them actually.
-But after some month, when I was going through my CV folder, I looked at the specific CV that I submitted for this position.
+But after a few month, when I was going through my CV folder, I looked at the specific CV that I submitted for this position.
 I realized that I had miscalculated the requirements and showcased the aspects of my profile that I was not supposed to show. </td>
   </tr>
   <tr>
     <td align="center"> 6 </td>